 Accessible Camping Area (ACA)

 The area is a flat camping area close to the main festival site with a layout to allow clear access into tents.
 It is intended for those with impaired mobility or visual disability or those who would find it difficult to camp in the main public areas.
-Demand for spaces in the ACA is increasing so please do register in advance of the festival by using the form below before August 1st or we may not be able to guarantee you a place, particularly if you are hoping to bring a live-in vehicle such as a camper or caravan.
-Please also note that if you do not register before leaving for the festival you will not receive the correct routing pass that allows you drive onto the ACA and we cannot redirect people who have a different pass.
-Sometimes people get to the festival and only then realise that they need to camp in the ACA, if that happens then please come to see us and we will try to help but we will not be able to move your vehicle.
+Demand for spaces in the ACA is increasing so please do apply in advance of the festival by using the form below before August 1st or we may not be able to guarantee you a place, particularly if you are hoping to bring a live-in vehicle such as a camper or caravan.
+Please also note that ACA applications close on 1st August to enable us to provide the correct information to users in advance.
+Sometimes people get to the festival and only then realise that they need to camp in the ACA, if that happens then please come to see us and we will try to help but we will not be able to move your vehicle, and this is dependent on space available.

 You will still have to purchase the appropriate pass for your vehicle whether it is a car or a live-in vehicle and these passes are limited.
 Please note that Live-in Vehicle passes always run out first.